-Upon entering the windowed main lobby, the visual art gallery, on the left, beckons.
-Named in honor of Elise and Woody Widlund who had the vision to build the Tannery Pond Community Center, rallied community support and generously funded much of the project.
+The gallery is named in honor of Elise and Woody Widlund who had the vision to build the Tannery Pond Community Center, rallied community support and generously funded much of the project.

 There are four large walls covered with a carpet treatment to facilitate the ease of changing two dimensional art displays.
 The neutral tone wall carpet is backed with plywood to allow for heavy art, hung on strong picture hooks or nails.
 When the nails are removed, the holes are no longer visible.
 Each wall carpet segment is 5 feet high and range in length from 3 feet to 21 feet.
 Art display lights as well as general illumination fixtures enhance this space.
 Large windows give the space a feel of being outside and yet do not allow direct sunlight on the two dimensional display areas.
 If possible, we suggest visiting the facility before you plan your exhibit.